joaocdsantos/joaocdsantos/README.md

 ---

 ## 💡 About
-Projects here are for personal projects, skill improvement and exploring different ideas.
+Projects here are focused on personal development, skill improvement and exploring new ideas.
 Check the pinned repos.

 ---